 About 1000 flights were cancelled and more than 140,000 passengers affected after drone sightings brought chaos to Gatwick in the busy run-up to Christmas.

 Heathrow also grounded departures for about an hour early in January because of a drone sighting.

 Both UK airports have said they are investing in anti-drone technology capable of jamming communications with operators, with Gatwick telling the BBC it is spending about £5 million to prevent future attacks.

 In Australia, authorities have recognised the potential risks of drone use in the vicinity of major airports, and CASA has conducted a hard-fought campaign to convince drone users to stay away from airports.
-Officials say that while the number of drone users – now thought to be around 150,000 – has increased, the number of safety reports about conflicts between drones and aircraft appears to have plateaued.

 Nonetheless, CASA recognises some users may have flouted rules that restrict them from operating their drones within three nautical miles (5.5km) of an airport, despite fines of up to $10,500.

 The question now is how many and where.

 CASA contracted Counter Drone Solutions, which bills itself as a globally-focused company based in Australia, to carry out surveillance over six months.

 The company is using portable technology and will move from airport to airport until March.

 “The first stage of it is to gather data basically,’’ CASA spokesman Peter Gibson said.